blawson69/PurseStrings/README.md

 1. It must be a **token** that contains the Merchant's Inventory (below) in the token's GM Notes, and
 2. The token must represent a Character that has been [set up](#--setup) with PurseStrings.

 As it is not required for the Merchant token to be the default token of the character, you have more flexibility and fewer character sheets to load.
-You can create a generic Character and use it with multiple tokens - they will all have different Inventory but use the same pool of money for transactions.
+You can create a generic Merchant character and use it with multiple tokens - they will all have different Inventory but use the same pool of money for transactions.
 If you wish to use a character as a Merchant, [see below](#characters-as-merchants).

 You can allow a Merchant's Inventory to override the [default setting](#--config) by adding "show-stock" or "hide-stock" to the first Bar 1 box on the token.
 This allows you to mix up inventory "types" such as a restaurant menu and a shopkeeper's stock.